Sravanthi-Duddeti/Sravanthi-Duddeti/README.md

 # 💫 All About Me:

-🔭Currently, I’m embracing the role of Associate Data Analyst Intern to gain hands-on experience and enhance my skills, setting the stage for my dream career as a Data Analyst.<br>
+🔭Currently, I’m embracing the Associate Data Analyst Intern role to gain hands-on experience and enhance my skills, setting the stage for my dream career as a Data Analyst.<br>
-🌱 I’m currently learning and practicing : Advance Excel, SQL, Power BI and Python<br>
+🌱 I’m currently learning and practicing: Advance Excel, SQL, Power BI, and Python<br>
-📫 How to reach me : shravanthiduddeti@gmail.com<br>
+📫 How to reach m : shravanthiduddeti@gmail.com<br>
 🎓 Fun fact: Every skilled data analyst was once a beginner, Keep learning and keep growing!

 ## 🌐 Socials: